Trial begins in Alex Jones' Sandy Hook damages lawsuit

-AUSTIN, Texas (AP) — Conspiracy theorist Alex Jones repeatedly “lied and attacked the parents of murdered children” when he told his Infowars audience that the Sandy Hook Elementary School shooting was a hoax, an attorney for one of the victim's parents said Tuesday at the outset of a civil trial to determine how much Jones must pay for defaming them.
+AUSTIN, Texas (AP) — Conspiracy theorist Alex Jones repeatedly “lied and attacked the parents of murdered children” when he told his Infowars audience that the Sandy Hook Elementary School shooting was a hoax, an attorney for one of the victim's parents told a Texas jury on Tuesday at the outset of a trial to determine how much Jones must pay for defaming them.

-The jury in the Texas capital could deal Jones a major financial blow that would put his constellation of conspiracy peddling businesses into deeper jeopardy.
-He has already been banned from YouTube, Facebook and Spotify for violating their hate-speech policies and he claims he's millions of dollars in debt — a claim the plaintiffs reject.

-During his opening statement, plaintiffs' attorney Mark Bankston said Jones created a "massive campaign of lies" and recruited "wild extremists from the fringes of the internet ... who were as cruel as Mr. Jones wanted them to be" to the families of the 26 people who were killed in the 2012 attack on the Newtown, Connecticut, school, including 20 first-graders and six educators.
+Jones created a “massive campaign of lies” and recruited “wild extremists from the fringes of the internet ... who were as cruel as Mr. Jones wanted them to be” to the families of the 20 first-graders and six educators who were killed in the 2012 attack on the school in Newtown, Connecticut, attorney Mark Bankston said during his opening statement as Jones looked on and occasionally shook his head.

 Jones tapped into the explosive popularity of Sandy Hook conspiracy stories that became an “obsession” for the website, even years after the shooting, said Bankston, who played video clips of Jones claiming on his program that the shooting was a hoax and “the whole thing was completely fake. ...
 It just didn’t happen.”

-Anticipating Jones' attorney's expected strategy, Bankston told the jury, "This has nothing to do with the Constitution.
+Anticipating what Jones' defense would be, Bankston told the jury, “This has nothing to do with the Constitution.
 Defamation is not protected by freedom of speech. ...
-Speech is free, but lies you have to pay for."
+Speech is free, but lies you have to pay for.”

-He said his clients will ask for $150 million for emotional distress and reputational damage and more money in punitive damages.
+He said his clients, Neil Heslin and Scarlett Lewis, whose 6-year-old son Jesse was killed in the attack, will ask for $150 million for emotional distress and reputational damage, and more money in punitive damages.

-Jones was in the courtroom Tuesday and only rarely seemed interested in watching the video clips of himself played for the jury.
-He sometimes fidgeted in his seat and occasionally shook his head while listening to the case being laid out against him.
+During his opening address, Jones' lawyer Andino Reynal called Jones one of the "most polarizing figures in this nation," who made statements about Sandy Hook "that we don't dispute were wrong."
+But he said Jones has already been punished for those statements when he was kicked off of Facebook, YouTube, Spotify and Twitter for violating their hate speech policies.

+Jones has “already been cancelled” and lost millions of dollars, said Reynal, who called on the jury to limit the damages to $1.

+“I believe in his right to say it, and I believe in every American’s right to choose what they watch, and listen to, and believe," Reynal said.

-Immediately after the plaintiffs' opening statement, Jones stepped outside of the courtroom to rant to reporters, calling it a “kangaroo court” and “show trial” that was an assault on the First Amendment.
+Immediately after the plaintiffs’ lawyer’s opening remarks and before his own lawyer addressed the jury, Jones stepped outside of the courtroom to rant to reporters, calling it a “kangaroo court” and “show trial” that was an assault on the First Amendment.

 Among those expected to testify Tuesday are Daniel Jewiss, who was the Connecticut State Police lead investigator of Sandy Hook, and Daria Karpova, a producer at Infowars.